 You don’t have to use a raised garden bed but be prepared to really fertilize your soil with Azomite and organic soils.

-So what are your must haves for a organic garden?
+So what are your must-haves for organic gardening?